brookeknowles/lastfm-dupe-finder/README.md

 Simple web app used to identify potential track or album duplicates in your last.fm library.

-Those of us deranged enough to record every song we've ever listened to know the drill, deluxe albums, 15-year anniversary editions, remasters, (Taylor's Version)'s... we know it's all the same, but last.fm does not.
+Those of us deranged enough to record every song we've ever listened to know the drill: deluxe albums, 15-year anniversary editions, remasters, (Taylor's Version)'s... we know it's all the same, but last.fm does not.

 Enter **last.fm dupe finder**.
 Just type in your username and this app will look through your entire library and display a table full of all the duplicates you have, along with handy links to go edit them yourself.